selfrefactor/rambda/README.md

 - Add `R.splitWhen`

+- `R.append`/`R.prepend` now work only with arrays just like Ramda.
+Previous behaviour was for them to work with both arrays and strings.

 6.1.0

 - Fix `R.and` wrong definition, because the function doesn't convert the result to boolean.
 This introduce another difference with `@types/ramda`.